thomhines/portfoolio/readme.txt

 = Developer Features =

+*Check out the Installation tab to see more detailed documentation on how to implement Portfoolio on your site.*

 * Works with standard standard WordPress conventions.
 Functions use robust arrays as arguments to give developers control over queries and settings, galleries will automatically detect which category the user is viewing, they accept all the same parameters as WP_Query objects, etc.

 * Portfoolio "Works" are build as a standard custom post type, which means that they can be sorted and controlled like any other WordPress content, including adding custom meta data, featured thumbnails, categories and tags, archives, and more.